nginx-proxy/nginx-proxy/README.md

 ### SSL Support

-SSL is supported single host, wildcards and SNI certificates using naming conventions for certificates or optionally specify a cert name (for SNI) as an environment variable.
+SSL is supported using single host, wildcard and SNI certificates using naming conventions for certificates or optionally specifying a cert name (for SNI) as an environment variable.

 To enable SSL: